-The BMB program is designed to prepare students for careers investigating the molecular nature of biomedical phenomena and translating that knowledge to improve human health.
+The Biochemistry, Cell and Molecular Biology Graduate Program is designed to prepare students for careers investigating the molecular nature of biomedical phenomena and translating that knowledge to improve human health.

 Our curriculum provides training in cutting edge technology, critical thinking, and verbal and written communication skills, preparing graduates to be fully competitive for positions within various career paths.
 We currently have 29 students pursuing